What is an ITIN and how to get it from abroad.

 People filing for tax treaty benefits

-EIN Number: Used for the company.
-Who applies EIN?
-LLC, Corporation
+EIN Number: Used for the company — applies to LLC, Corporation

-ITIN Number: Used for the individual.
-Who applies ITIN?
-Owner, member, or investor
+ITIN Number: Used for the individual — applies to owner, member, or investor

 Final Thoughts